intarchboard/idr-workshop/problem-statement.md

 Second, additions to the suite of internet protocols (primarily IPv6) resulted in BGP being modified to support address families.
 Third, increasing requirements to steer traffic along specific paths to increase quality of experience (traffic engineering) and provisioning of virtual Ethernet overlays led to a series of extensions supporting MPLS, and more recently SR.

-More recently large-scale data-center operators began using BGP as their primary protocol—using BGP both as an overlay and underlay, or as an IGP—because of BGP’s scale characteristics.
-This has led to increasing requirements in segmentation and virtual Ethernet overlay services and data center fabric operation.

-Specifically, BGP is now being modified to support automatic peer discovery, to support next hops without an underlying IGP, etc. In some deployments, communities, iBGP versus eBGP behavior and “magic AS numbers” are used to prevent loops when routes are leaked (or redistributed) between virtual topologies.

-These additional features don not just add to the current capabilities of BGP; they run counter to the original design of the protocol.
-Arguably, more and more basic architectural properties of the protocol are being disabled, abused or circumvented to "get the job done whatever the job is declared to be".
+More recently, many other capabilities have been added to BGP to support BGP enabled services, which might colloquially be called "BESS use cases," including:

+- Large scale overlay layer 2 overlay support, such as eVPN
+- BGP based multicast
+- Pseudowires
+- Link state operation using BGP flooding

+Beyond these, current proposals designed to create modes of operation and features more suited to using BGP as an interior gateway protocol, especially for large-scale data center fabrics, are either being considered or adopted.
+Some implementations have also used characteristics of BGP's operation, such as "magic AS numbers," to implement features on data center fabrics.

+These additional features all support well-known use cases, and so add value to the protocol.
+However, these extensions also add complexity to the protocol, and often run counter to the original intent of BGP--an exterior gateway protocol designed to carry policy-focused routing between independent network operators across the public Internet.
 The result is a protocol of increasingly byzantine complexity full of non-orthogonal "knobs" that partially contradict each other and hence more and more difficult to understand, more and more difficult to implement, and ultimately difficult to manage.

-The sections below consider some of the problems with the current generation of BGP.
+The sections below consider some of the problems with the current generation of BGP (some of which are related to the inclusion of deeper support for services, others of which are a result of BGP's basic design).

 BGP Code Complexity